Citizens Finance Committee

 If you would like to send written comments to the Committee, please email them at email@example.com.
 Please note that comments will be sent to the Committee and select city staff.

 NOTE: Clicking any direct email link will attempt to open your computer's default email client (if you haven't set this up it may try to open an email client you don't use).
-If this is not what you are trying to do, simply copy the email addresses above and past them into the email you'd like to send.
+If this is not what you are trying to do, simply copy the email addresses above and paste them into the email you'd like to send.

 NOTE: Email correspondence sent to or from members of the Committee via the city's website is considered public records and may be subject to disclosure and additional distribution pursuant to the Public Records Act, Brown Act, and Council Policies and Procedures.